Recipes

 Step 2

-In a small skillet set over medium heat, melt the butter.
+In a small skillet over medium heat, melt the butter.
 When the foam subsides, add the garlic and shallot and cook, stirring occasionally, until softened, 3–4 minutes.
-Add the chives and cook for another minute.
-Season with freshly ground black pepper and remove from the heat.
+Add the chives and cook for about 1 minute more.
+Season to taste with black pepper and remove from the heat.

 Step 3